-- > The Greenhouse Gas Allowance Price is an index calculated daily. - The CAISO will calculate a separate Greenhouse Gas Allowance Price for each GHG regulation area. - > \The CAISO uses prices for the current year vintage greenhouse gas allowances. - If the price index lists greenhouse gas allowance prices based on futures or forwards prices, the CAISO uses the price corresponding to a December delivery date. - > If the price index lists a range of prices, then the CAISO uses the volume-weighted average price if available, alternatively, it uses the simple average price. - If a vendor greenhouse gas price is unavailable for any reason by 22:00 Pacific time, the CAISO will use the most recent available greenhouse gas price from that vendor corresponding to a December delivery date. - The CAISO will average two vendor greenhouse gas prices to produce a greenhouse gas price index. - If both vendor greenhouse gas prices are unavailable for any reason by 22:00, the CAISO will use the most recent Greenhouse Gas Allowance Price based on two or more source prices. - The Greenhouse Gas Allowance Price will be posted after around 22:00 Pacific based on source prices representing trades for the current year.
-In OASIS the price and will be associated with the following day's trading day.
-For example, the Greenhouse Gas Allowance Price for Trading Day (TD) January 23, 2013, will be based on source prices which are based on trades that occurred on January 22 when both vendor prices are available. - Due to the publishing timing, the Greenhouse Gas Allowance Price associated with TD-1 will be used for the Day-Ahead market for any given TD.
+- > The Greenhouse Gas Allowance Price is an index calculated daily. - The CAISO will calculate a separate Greenhouse Gas Allowance Price for each GHG regulation area. - > The CAISO uses prices for the current year vintage greenhouse gas allowances. - ➤ If the price index lists greenhouse gas allowance prices based on futures or forwards prices, the CAISO uses the price corresponding to a December delivery date.

+- > If the price index lists a range of prices, then the CAISO uses the volume-weighted average price if available, alternatively, it uses the simple average price. - ➤ If a vendor greenhouse gas price is unavailable for any reason by 22:00 Pacific time, the CAISO will use the most recent available greenhouse gas price from that vendor corresponding to a December delivery date. - The CAISO will average two vendor greenhouse gas prices to produce a greenhouse gas price index. - > The Greenhouse Gas Allowance Price will be posted around 22:00 Pacific in OASIS the and will be associated with the following day's trading day.
+For example, the Greenhouse Gas Allowance Price for Trading Day (TD) January 23, will be based on source prices which are based on trades that occurred on January 22 when both vendor prices are available.

+Due to the publishing timing, the Greenhouse Gas Allowance Price associated with TD-1 will be used for the Day-Ahead market for any given TD.
 The Greenhouse Gas Allowance Price associated with TD will be used for the Real-Time market for any given TD.
-For example, for Real-Time markets running on January 23, 2013, the Greenhouse Gas Allowance Price used can be downloaded from OASIS by selecting the date January 23, 2013.
-That price in OASIS will have been published between 19:00 and around 22:00 Pacific time on January 22.
+For example, for Real-Time markets running on January 23, the Greenhouse Gas Allowance Price used can be downloaded from OASIS by selecting the date January 23.
+That price in OASIS will have been published around 22:00 Pacific time on January 22.
+K.3 Cost-Based Bid Calculations